jojozhuang/jojozhuang.github.io/_posts/2016-09-15-install-docker-toolboxand-kitematic-on-mac.md

 - blog
 ---

-> Use Kitematic to manage docker images and containers.
+> Use Kitematic to easily manage docker containers without using Docker command-line.

 ## 1. What is Docker Toolbox?
 The Docker Toolbox is an installer to quickly and easily install and setup a Docker environment on your computer.